Privacy Policy

 This privacy policy lets you know what happens to any personal data that you give to us, or any that we may collect from or about you, such as your account contact information.

-This policy is effective from 16th May 2018.
+This policy is effective from 1st June 2026.

 We’re Aura Brand Solutions Limited.
 We provide a range of branding and image management services for commercial and public sector organisations that are described in more detail on our website in the What We Do section.